skip to content

 • If your data derive from living individuals then you need to check that consent has been given that allows you to share the data in your chosen format (i.e. as identifiable individuals, pseudonymised data, or anonymised data).
 We will ask you to confirm that you have all necessary consents and to supply us with supporting evidence (e.g. participant information sheets, blank consent form, ethics documents, privacy statements).

 • If your data contain ID numbers or pseudonyms and a key is being securely held by yourself, your institution, partner institution, or data collection agency that connects these IDs/pseudonyms to named individuals, then your data is pseudonymised and not anonymised.
 We will not accept pseudonymised data in Apollo unless participants have consented to this.
 There is a risk of reidentification as long as the associated key exists and the IDs/pseudonyms correlate directly with that key – the data can be anonymised by destroying the key or by replacing the IDs with different (preferably random) codes that do not link to the key.
-If the latter option is chosen then it should not be possible at any point to recombine the key and the dataset to identify individuals.
+If the latter option is chosen then it should not be possible at any point to recombine the key and the data to identify individuals.
 Pseudonymised data is still personal data (see ICO guidance).

 • If you think that anonymising your data will reduce its value and utility then consider an alternative repository that offers restricted access to data.